 Should every young adult attend college?
-The data say not the way it's working now.
+Not the way it's working now.

 It’s an American mantra that getting ahead requires college.
 The growing disparity in income between college graduates and those without provides ample evidence of that.
 Simply put, young adults with a four-year college degree earn about $17,000 more annually than those without one.